Professional Guidelines

 Antique Tribal Art Dealers Association (ATADA)

-Trade Practices and Guarantee, Article X, Amended Bylaws of the Antique Tribal Art Dealers Association, Inc. (1997, amended 2007)
+Bylaws of the Antique Tribal Art Dealers Association, Articles X and XI (last amended 2014)

 Archaeological Institute of America (AIA)